dockerera/dockerera/README.md

 Integrating HIPACHE Routers
 Integrating Apache Routers

 dockerera automates application deployment using Docker.
-Just create a Docker repository (or use a service), configure the cluster using AWS or DirektSPEED Hosting (or whatever you like) and deploy applications using a Heroku-like CLI tool or Our Web Interface WebUI.
+Just create a Docker repository (or use a service), configure the cluster using AWS or DirektSPEED Hosting or OpenStack (or whatever you like) and deploy applications using a Heroku-like CLI tool or Our Web Interface WebUI.
+And yes you can run dockerera on OpenStack but you can also run OpenStack on top of dockerera it takes about 10 min and AWS Credentials to deploy openstack to AWS EC2 Instances with dockerera!

 [Main GitHub project page](https://github.com/dockerera)